Syriac Language Preservation

 The desire to explore the treasures of the Syriac language academically and be able to teach at a university level and be able to publish academic work.

-There is a tremendous advancements have been made in the Syriac/Aramaic language research and teaching in the last 30 years especially in certain European countries.
+There have been tremendous advancements in the Syriac/Aramaic language research and teaching in the last 30 years especially in certain European countries.

 Suggestions and Recommendations